keboola/connection-docs/templates/kai-promptlab/kai-promptlab.md

 **The flow, in a nutshell:**

 The template contains one flow only.
 It consists of a single component, a data app that serves as an interface for the user.
-The app is connected to a specific bucket/table within Keboola Connection via an API and provides the option for query tuning.
+The app is connected to a specific bucket/table within Keboola via an API and provides the option for query tuning.

 ## How to Use Template
 The process is simple.
 We will guide you through it.

-First, select the corresponding template (Kay PromptLab) from the **Templates** tab in your Keboola Connection project.
+First, select the corresponding template (Kay PromptLab) from the **Templates** tab in your Keboola project.
 When you are done, click **+ Use Template.**

 {: .image-popup}
 ![Add New Template](/templates/kai-promptlab/add-new-template.png)